fact-project/shifthelper/rationale.md

 | Significance > 3      | False      |               | 300 sec | Immediate call |

-###  Other checks
+# Spin offs

-The namely the monitoring of the telescope status via the HTTP-DIM-bridge, can be used to quickly implement checkers, which inform the entire collaboration via email, in case certain conditions are met, like e.g. the camera humidity has reached 40% or the container temperature during the night was higher than 29°C.
+Parts of the codebase of shifthelper, namely the monitoring of the telescope status via the HTTP-DIM-bridge, can be used to quickly implement checkers, which inform the entire collaboration via email, in case certain conditions are met, like e.g. the camera humidity has reached 40% or the container temperature during the night was higher than 29°C.